alphaprime-dev/sqlalchemy-temp/README.rst

   CREATE statements right back out - all within the Core, independent of the ORM.

-SQLAlchemy's philosophy:
+ilikesql's philosophy:

-* SQL databases behave less and less like object collections the more size and performance start to matter; object collections behave less and less like tables and rows the more abstraction starts to matter.
-  SQLAlchemy aims to accommodate both of these principles.
+* SQL databases behave less and less like object collections the more size and performance start to matter; object collections behave less and less like tables and rows the more abstraction starts to matter. ilikesql aims to accommodate both of these principles.
 * An ORM doesn't need to hide the "R".
-A relational database provides rich, set-based functionality that should be fully exposed.
-SQLAlchemy's
+A relational database provides rich, set-based functionality that should be fully exposed.   ilikesql's
   ORM provides an open-ended set of patterns that allow a developer to construct a custom mediation layer between a domain model and